 - select "curves from mesh/text" or "mesh from text", both options should work.
 Choose one based on what suits you best, the mesh or curve object

-4. Video textures, as well as image sequence textures do not get packed in the .blend file.
+5. Video textures, as well as image sequence textures and UDIM textures do not get packed in the .blend file.
 If you use such textures, consider uploading the files unpacked instead.

 Also, PSD textures are not supported on Linux, so we recommend converting them to another format.
 All other image formats work as expected.